terremoth/php-async/README.md

     */
 });

+// Another way to use is if you want to just process a file Asynchronously, you can do this:
 $args = ['--verbose', '-n', '123'];
 $asyncFile = new PhpFile('existing-php-file.php', $args); // make sure to pass the correct file with its path
 $asyncFile->run();